listenloop/abm_api/source/index.html.md

 > Make sure to replace `YOUR_API_KEY` and `YOUR_EMAIL` with your API key & email accordingly.

-ListenLoop uses API keys to allow access to the API.
+Integrate uses API keys to allow access to the API.
 You can get your API key from your [organization page](http://v2.listenloop.com/#/organization).

-ListenLoop expects API key and email to be included in all API requests to the server in a header that looks like the following:
+Integrate expects API key and email to be included in all API requests to the server in a header that looks like the following:

 `X-User-Token: YOUR_API_KEY`